kant/varnish/README-Contributing.md

         To solve, you need to add an empty file './ui/.git' [see here](https://github.com/npm/npm/issues/9111) Then, revert the change to packages.json and re-run npm version**

-     1. Build the lib
+     1. Build the lib (from ui dir)

         ```bash
         yarn build
         ```

-     1. Move lib files to dist folder
+     1. Move lib files to dist folder (from ui dir)

          ```bash
         yarn prepare-npm